Deepthi1496/doT-template-snippet/README.md

-Version 2.0.0
+# Version 1.0.0
-Contains Handlebars snippets for EmberJS
+Contains doTJs snippets.

-Installation
+# Installation
 In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.
 There you have either the option to show the already installed snippets or install new ones.
 Search for EmberJS es6 and install it.

-Supported languages (file extensions)
+# Supported languages (file extensions)
 JavaScript (.js)
-Javascript(ES6) Snippets for EmberJS
+Javascript(ES6) Snippets for dotJS
 Below is a list of all available javascript snippets and the triggers of each one.
 The ⇥ means the TAB key.
 All the snippets are indented as per ESLint

-Console Log Statements
-Trigger	Content
-clg→	console log console.log(object);
-clg2→	console log console.log('tag', object);
-Get and Set
-Trigger	Content
-tgt→	get object this.get(object) tst	set objectthis.set(object) cgt→	get object from controller (used in model hooks) controller.get(object) cst→	set object on controller (used in model hooks) controller.set('tag', object) tcgt	get object from controller this.controller.get(object) tcst→	set object on controller this.controller.set('tag', object) Functions
+# Functions
 Trigger	Content
 func→	function with no params functionName() {}
 func1→	function with 1 param functionName(param) {}